nv-morpheus/Morpheus/docs/source/control_message_guide.md

 ## Components

-The control message has one main component: `inputs`.
-The inputs component is an array of input objects, each of which represents a separate input to the pipeline.
-Each input object has the following structure:
+The primary component `inputs` are used to group control messages together, treating them as if they were inputs in a pipeline.
+In the form of an array, the inputs component is made up of individual control message objects, each representing a distinct input to the pipeline.
+Each control message object has the following structure:

-### Inputs
+### Control Message
 ```
 {
   "tasks": [